AliMMehr/logistic-regression-pm/README.md

 2. `./run_tests.sh 1 200 10`

 ### Explanations for above commands
 `pip install -r requirements.txt` will install Python dependencies for the code.
+The main dependencies include sklearn and pymc3.

 Running `./run_tests.sh 1 200 10` will run the tests and produce the output graphs.
 As you can see, this script accepts 3 arguments as follows: